eilifb/mpv-open-mal-page/README.md

 ### Linux/OSX:
 Coming soon ™

-Should be pretty easy set up yourself though.
+Should be pretty easy to set up yourself though.
 ## TODO
 - [ ] Confirm Linux/OSX compatability (Can't see why it shouldn't)
 - [ ] Write a installation guide for Linux/OSX